TheraForge/OTFMagicBox/README.md

 |:----------:|:----------:|:----------:|
 |   **Voice Over**  |   **Voice Control**  |   **Bold Text**  |

-## Apple Watch Demo App
+## Apple Watch App

-The MagicBox Demo Apple Watch App is designed as a companion app for the iPhone MagicBox application.
+The MagicBox Apple Watch App is designed as a companion app for the iPhone MagicBox application.
 This app is intended for users to quickly glance through their tasks and activities for the day conveniently on their Apple Watch.

 ![Apple Watch Demo App](Docs/91-apple-watch-demo.png)